 It's a matter of the lowest rate, but not only...

 By the time your mortgage comes up for renewal, you most likely are in a different financial position than when you first obtained the loan.
 Then this product could be the best for you, but not necessarily today, after 5 years.
 Renewal time is a valuable opportunity to review your existing financial situation and get not only a competitive interest rate, but also a plan that better fits your current needs.
-I will talk about your interest rate type preferences, your future plans (home renovations, a move, etc.) and more.
-You can call me whenever you're ready.
+We will talk about your interest rate type preferences, your future plans (home renovations, a move, etc.) and more.
+You can contact us whenever you're ready.

 Early mortgage renewal: A gift horse to examine carefully